Desmond Hogan: Biography

 In 1977, he was the recipient of the Rooney Prize for Irish Literature, though this event remained undiscovered in America for several years until the Pittsburgh Press reported the revelation to its readers in 1981.
 In 1978, he participated in the Santa Cruz Writers Conference.
 In the early 1980s, Hogan was represented by Deborah Rogers' literary agency, which also had Peter Carey, Bruce Chatwin, Ian McEwan and Salman Rushdie on its books.
 In 1980, he won the John Llewellyn Rhys Prize for his Diamonds at the Bottom of the Sea collection of short stories.
 In 1981, he appeared in Granta.

 In 1989, Hogan left London and was a Hudson Strode Fellow at the University of Alabama.
 In 1991, Hogan was awarded a place on the DAAD (German Academic Exchange) Berlin Artists' Programme fellowship which enabled him to live in that city.
-It was in Berlin that he fell in love with a young man called Sammy (who died, apparently of AIDS-related illness, a few years later), with whom he traveled.
-These travels together yielded a collection travel writing, The Edge of the City: A Scrapbook 1976-1991, in 1993.
+It was in Berlin that he fell in love with a young man called Sammy (who died, apparently of AIDS-related illness, a few years later), with whom he travelled.
+These travels together yielded a collection of travel writing, The Edge of the City: A Scrapbook 1976-1991, in 1993.
 After this, Hogan moved on to Prague, grief-stricken, where he wrote Farewell to Prague (1995).

 Hogan returned to Ireland in 1995, living in Clifden, County Galway.
 For a period, he lived in an old caravan in County Limerick along North Kerry/West Limerick border.
 In 1997, he lectured in short fiction at the University of California, San Diego.

 He was a judge in the 2005 Frank O'Connor International Short Story Award, worth €50,000.

-Interested in history, painting, traveller culture, he has used a typewriter since he was a child and finds the modern transition to computers difficult.
+Interested in history, painting, and traveller culture, he has used a typewriter since he was a child and finds the modern transition to computers difficult.
 Suspicious of the telephone, he prefers to communicate using postcards.